pnp/sp-dev-fx-webparts/samples/react-kanban-board/README.md

 ## Features

 This sample highlights the following concepts
-* Binding SharePoint list data to an custom Kanban-Control
+* Binding SharePoint list data to a custom Kanban-Control
 * Updating SharePoint List Items based on events from the custom Kanban-Control

 When a task is moved to different columns in the Kanban Board, the status of the respective SharePoint list item is updated using PnP JS